Wesley Warren Jr.: Onset of Warren's condition

 The lymphedema had a severe effect on Warren's personal life and health.
-He already weighed 300 lb before the onset of the condition and he suffered from high blood pressure and asthma.
+He already weighed 300 lb before the onset of the condition and he had high blood pressure and asthma.
 The swelling increased his weight to about 450 lb.
 Because his penis and testicles were enclosed by his gigantic scrotum, he was unable to urinate normally or to have sex.
 Simply keeping his scrotum under cover was a challenge in itself, which he eventually solved by wearing an upside-down full-size hooded sweatshirt over it with his legs in the sleeves.
 Traveling on buses required him to bring along a milk crate and a cushion on which to rest his scrotum during the journey.
 As travel was so difficult, he would spend most of his time in his apartment's living room watching television while propping his scrotum on top of the milk crate.

 Warren's doctor advised him to seek surgery on Medicaid, which would involve cutting away the swollen tissue and performing reconstructive surgery, including skin grafts to restore his penis and testicles.
 However, Warren was advised that they might have to be removed along with the tissue.
 This was not welcome news: "Basically, he was telling me there was a good chance that I would be castrated and have to go to the bathroom through a tube for the rest of my life.
 I really would like to have a relationship with a woman.
 I should be in the prime of my life right now."